coha-it/dr-oliver-haas.de/wp-content/plugins/supreme-modules-for-divi/readme.txt

 18. Supreme Divi Shapes - Shapes is one of the most important element in Design.
 So we’ve created this module to make your life easier.
 Shapes module add life and creativity to your website.
 Boost your Divi designs, without having to use image files or custom code.
 Shapes Module comes with 17 types of Shapes and more in the upcoming updates.
 19. Supreme Divi Before After Image Slider - The before after image slider module allows you to display the before and after versions of an image by simply sliding over them.
 Users will be able to move a slider to easily compare the two images.
 20. Supreme Divi Lottie - The Supreme Divi Lottie is excellent for adding light and eye-catching animations to your Divi website and increase the conversion and engagement of your customers.
 This module uses the library of JSON animations from lottefiles.com.
 The animation library includes thousands of exciting animations made by professional designers from around the world.
 You can easily pick up an animation that suits your site and your customers and use it in just two clicks.
+21. Supreme Divi Image Accordion - Let’s you display all of your images on your Divi website with a stunning hover/click animation and effects.
+Add as many items as you need providing them with icons, images, titles, descriptions, buttons, and links easily and quickly.
+It ensures the perfect image quality and combines them beautifully with amazing accordion effects.

 Divi Supreme Extentions